malwaremily/infosec-news-briefs/README.md

 #### Company That Routes Billions of Text Messages Quietly Says It Was Hacked
 * [Vice](https://www.vice.com/en/article/z3xpm8/company-that-routes-billions-of-text-messages-quietly-says-it-was-hacked) : Lorenzo Franceschi-Bicchierai "Syniverse handles billions of text messages a year, and hackers had unauthorized access to its system for years."

+#### Update about the October 4th (Facebook) outage
+* [Facebook Engineering](https://engineering.fb.com/2021/10/04/networking-traffic/outage/) : "Our engineering teams have learned that configuration changes on the backbone routers that coordinate network traffic between our data centers caused issues that interrupted this communication.
+This disruption to network traffic had a cascading effect on the way our data centers communicate, bringing our services to a halt. "

+#### Understanding How Facebook Disappeared from the Internet
+* [Cloudflare](https://blog.cloudflare.com/october-2021-facebook-outage/) : "Today's events are a gentle reminder that the Internet is a very complex and interdependent system of millions of systems and protocols working together.
+That trust, standardization, and cooperation between entities are at the center of making it work for almost five billion active users worldwide."

 ### 2021/10/05
 #### The REBOL Yell: A New Novel REBOL Exploit
 * [FRSecure](https://frsecure.com/blog/the-rebol-yell-new-rebol-exploit/) : "We recently discovered a REBOL exploit used for command-and-control."